Louisiana's Unique Museums and Exhibitions

 New Orleans Pharmacy Museum

-The New Orleans Pharmacy Museum, also in the city’s French Quarter, is housed in the 19th-century apothecary of the first U.S. licensed pharmacist, Louis J. Dufilho Jr. Exhibits include hand-blown medicine bottles containing early crude drugs, early patent medicines, medical herbs and gris-gris potions used by local voodoo practitioners.
+The New Orleans Pharmacy Museum is located in the 19th-century apothecary of the first U.S. licensed pharmacist, Louis J. Dufilho Jr. Exhibits include questionable medical practices, historic midwifery and obstetrics, voodoo potions and ancient anesthetics.
+See hand-blown medicine bottles containing early crude drugs, early patent medicines, medical herbs and gris-gris potions used by local voodoo practitioners.
 Visitors can also see early surgical tools and learn about alternative medicine of the day, such as bloodletting via leeches.

 Biedenharn Museum and Gardens

 Venture up north for sweet treats at the Biedenharn Museum and Gardens.
 This property’s namesake, Joseph Biedenharn, was the first person to ever bottle Coca-Cola for public distribution and sale.
-(Until the late 1800s, it was only available as a fountain drink.)
-The museum has an extensive Coca-Cola memorabilia exhibit, including vintage signs and what is said to be the first Coca-Cola delivery truck.
-The museum’s Bible exhibit, a collection started by Biedenharn’s daughter Emy-Lou, includes dozens of rare books including an original 1611 King James Bible, a 1523 Johann Preul Bible, a 1633 Eliot Indian Bible and a page from the 1454-55 Gutenberg Bible, which was the first book to be printed and mass produced via movable metal type.
+The museum has an extensive Coca-Cola memorabilia exhibit, including vintage signs and a Model T Coca-Cola delivery truck.
+Don’t forget to grab a bottle from an original five-cent vending machine!
+The museum’s Bible exhibit features dozens of rare books, including a page from the 1454-55 Gutenberg Bible.

 The Abita Mystery House

-The Abita Mystery House is also known as the UCM (you-see-‘em) Museum.
-This location has mystery as its theme and the subject matter is literally all over the place.
-Exhibits include miniatures scenes of a jazz funeral and a Mardi Gras parade as well as thousands of folk art objects ranging from pottery and combs to vintage postcards and license plates.
-Adjacent to the main gallery (an abandoned vintage gas station) is the glass-adorned and vintage bicycle-filled House of Shards, and throughout the property are sculptures of alligator hybrid animals, such as the “dogigator” and a largemouth “bassigator.”
+The Abita Mystery House is also known as the UCM (you-see-‘em) Museum, a bizarre collection of oddities, folk art, and homemade inventions.
+Exhibits include miniature scenes from a jazz funeral and a Mardi Gras parade, as well as thousands of folk art objects ranging from pottery and combs to vintage postcards and license plates.
+Adjacent to the main gallery (an abandoned vintage gas station) is the glass-adorned and vintage bicycle-filled House of Shards, and throughout the property are sculptures of alligator hybrid animals, including Buford the bassigator and Darrell the dogigator.

-Looking for more of Louisiana’s unusual gems?
-Check out the Gothic Hanging Jail in DeRidder - an old jail, circa 1915, supposedly haunted by two men who were executed there in 1928.
-Or talk a walk to Wolf Rock Cave in the Kisatchie National Forest – the only known cave in Louisiana, dating 2500-1000 BC.
-Rent a kayak and paddle to the Castle Tree – a 1,000+ year-old cypress tree at Chemin-a-Haut State Park; and Poverty Point World Heritage Site – which features 3,000+ year-old Native American mounds and artifacts.
+Looking for more of Louisiana’s unusual spots?
+Check out the Gothic Hanging Jail in DeRidder, an architecture marvel suspected to be haunted by former inmates.
+Walk to Wolf Rock Cave in the Kisatchie National Forest, the only known cave in Louisiana used by early people as a rock shelter.
+Rent a kayak and paddle to the Castle Tree, a 1,000-year-old cypress tree at Chemin-a-Haut State Park; and stop by Poverty Point World Heritage Site to discover 3,000-year-old Native American mounds and artifacts.